-in which $f_j^e$ is a bijection function and $\epsilon^e_{t,j}$ is the mutually-independent noise extracted from $p_{\epsilon_j^e}$.
+in which $f_j^e$ is a bijection function and $\varepsilon^e_{t,j}$ is the mutually-independent noise extracted from $p_{\varepsilon_j^e}$.

-To better understand the data generation process as shown in Figure \ref{fig:data_generation1}, we provide an easily comprehensible example of human driving.
+To better understand the data generation process in Figure \ref{fig:data_generation1}, we provide a comprehensible example of human driving.
 First, we let $\rvx_t$ be the speed of a car.
 Then $\rve_t$ denotes the action of the driver, i.e., speeding or braking, and $\rvz^e_t$ denotes the engine power or acceleration.
 Finally, $\rvz_t^s$ denotes road conditions such as flat and slippery roads, which are irrelated to the actions.